Weighing up your career or gap year options?

 3. It’s easy to get qualified

 Most countries require you to have some sort of teaching certificate.
+This is relatively easy to get.

 The most common certificates are Teaching English as a Foreign Language (TEFL), Teaching English as a Second or Other Language (TESOL) and Certificate in English Language Teaching to Adults (CELTA).